rcfox/Visual-Browser-History/readme.markdown

 4. Browse!
 5. Click the "Visual Browser History" icon to visualize your history.

 Note: This is a very limited demo at the moment.
-All "Visual Browser History" history data is lost if Chrome is closed, or the extension is reloaded.